Being hit by the Japanese Keyword Spam hack can be devastating! You’d see that your search results are displaying random Japanese content.

 There are follow-up steps you need to take to ensure you’re rid of the hack.

-Steps to Take After Cleaning a Japanese SEO Spam Hack
+Steps to Take After Cleaning a Japanese Keyword Spam Hack

 Even after cleaning your website, the hack may return.
 To ensure that your site remains secure in the future, take the following steps:

 Login to your Google Webmasters Search Console.
 Check if any users were added recently.
 If you don’t recognize them, delete those accounts from Search Console.